yhlien1221/Leveraging-NLP-in-Medical-Prescription/README.md

 ## 📂 Repository Structure

-<pre> ## 📁 Repository Structure ``` ├── data/ # Sample and anonymized data used for preprocessing and modeling ├── notebooks/ # Jupyter notebooks used during exploration and modeling ├── models/ # Trained models and model artifacts ├── preprocessing/ # Scripts for data cleaning and preparation ├── evaluation/ # Metrics and evaluation scripts └── README.md # Project overview and structure (this file) ``` </pre>
+├── data/ # Sample and anonymized data used for preprocessing and modeling ├── notebooks/ # Jupyter notebooks used during exploration and modeling ├── models/ # Trained models and model artifacts
+├── preprocessing/ # Scripts for data cleaning and preparation ├── evaluation/ # Metrics and evaluation scripts
+└── README.md # Project overview and structure (this file)

 ## 🧠 Technologies Used